War Machine (mixed martial artist): Ultimate Fighting Championship

 In War Machine's official UFC debut, he defeated Jared Rollins in The Ultimate Fighter: Team Hughes vs Team Serra Finale via KO at 2:01 of the third round.
 War Machine and Rollins both received $25,000 due to winning fight of the night honors and War Machine winning knockout of the night.
 His last UFC fight was at UFC 84 against Yoshiyuki Yoshida which he lost via submission in the first round.

 He was released from the UFC after rejecting a fight offered by UFC matchmaker Joe Silva, and after comments made about the death of fellow UFC fighter Evan Tanner.
 War Machine posted on his Myspace that he believed that Tanner had gone to the isolated southern California desert to kill himself after he realized his career might have been over and basically had made no money during it.
-Medical examiners eventually proved that Tanner's death was not a suicide, but War Machine stood by his statements.
+Medical examiners eventually ruled that Tanner's death was not a suicide, but War Machine stood by his statements.